 As the Company is a financing company within the Compass Group, the Company's assets consist principally of the Company's loans to related parties.
 The ability to satisfy any liabilities is dependent upon the Company's receipt of interest payments from those related parties.
-Following the review of the annual report of Compass Group PLC for the year ended 30 September 2022, as the main debtor of the Company, and the possible impact which the risks and uncertainties described in this report for Compass Group PLC could have on the financial results of the Company, the Board of Directors concluded that there is currently no reason to believe that Compass Group PLC will not be able to comply with all its obligations to the Company and therefore the Company will continue to be able to comply with all its obligations to the Programme.
+Following the review of the annual report of Compass Group PLC for the year ended 30 September 2023, as the main debtor of the Company, and the possible impact which the risks and uncertainties described in this report for Compass Group PLC could have on the financial results of the Company, the Board of Directors concluded that there is currently no reason to believe that Compass Group PLC will not be able to comply with all its obligations to the Company and therefore that the Company will continue to be able to comply with all its payment obligations to the holders of notes issued by it under the Programme.
 Furthermore, the Company's obligations under the Programme have been guaranteed by Compass Group PLC, as noted in the section titled "Financial Information" above.
 The Board of Directors believes that the Company has adequate resources to continue in operational existence for the foreseeable future and therefore continues to adopt the going concern basis in preparing its financial statements.